cat-matta/rambot/README.md

 Deployed using Heroku, because of this, if the app has been inactive for longer than 30 minutes it goes to sleep.
 Sending a command will wake it up and it will respond after some time.

+### Future plans:
+  - Add Covid resources, like nearest testing sites, or statistics around a certain zipcode or area.
+  - Mental health resources.

 Try out the bot: https://t.me/give_me_food_bot

 Enjoy!